mongodb-labs/drivers-evergreen-tools/.evergreen/auth_aws/README.md

 # Run your driver-specific tests here.
 ```

+It is recommended that these actions be broken into scripts that can be run locally as well as in CI.
+The instructions
+for setting up local secrets handling are in the wiki page.

 ## ECS Test Process

 The ECS test variant requires a slightly different approach, since we need to run the code in a container.